kjeshang/NespressoMetropolisCustomerReviewAnalysis/README.md

 4. **Emotion Classification using Lexicon based method:** This method is able to provide numerical scores to a collection ten emotions of varying levels of positivity & negativity based on the reviews.

 After performing a sentiment analysis exploration using the above four methods, at least three new datasets are created using the cleaned reviews dataset to reflect the sentiment analysis results for each method.
 Then the newly created datasets are exported as CSV files to be used in the next stage of the project.

+Please refer to the [Sentiment Analysis Exploration](https://github.com/kjeshang/NespressoMetropolisCustomerReviewAnalysis/blob/main/4_SentimentAnalysis_Exploration.ipynb) Jupyter Notebook to view the codebase of the sentiment analysis exploration.

 In the forthcoming sub-sections, the visualizations derived from each sentiment analysis method are shown, along with brief intepretations of the visualizations and analysis.